AvalonRego/Chiron/README.md

 #Notes on directories
 - BashNGen
--- Run *_slurm.sh to run the default simpulations
--- modify the python script to change the energy range and number of records simulated in one go.
+- Sub Run *_slurm.sh to run the default simpulations -- modify the python script to change the energy range and number of records simulated in one go.
 -- modify the [event_type].sh file to change the number of files to be generated.